 What do you think that God wants the world to see, when it looks at a Christian?
 Doesn’t God want the world to see Christ, in every Christian?
 Paul said in Galatians 2, verse 20; “..It is no longer I who lives, but Christ lives in me.
 And the life I live in the flesh, I live by faith in the Son of God who loved me, and delivered Himself up for me.”

-That’s what God wants the world to see in all Christians, He wants the world to see Christ.
+God wants the world to see Christ.
 When you look at Christ, what do you see?
 You see love, don’t you?
 And you see compassion, and forgiveness, and humility.
 But you also see strength!
 You see a “tower of strength”.
-And when the world looks at a Christian, that’s what God wants the world to see.
-And He wants the world to say; “That’s what I want for myself!
-I want to be that strong!
-I want to be so strong, that I can be humble, and kind, and loving, and forgiving, and compassionate, but yet not feel any weakness at all.
+And that’s exactly what God wants the world to see, in a Christian.

 What do you think was the greatest trial that Jesus had to endure?
 I think it was His crucifixion.
-Do you think Jesus faced His crucifixion with faith and strength?
-I do..
-I think the bible indicates that Jesus faced it with great strength.
+The bible indicates that Jesus faced it with faith and with strength.. with great strength!
 Remember how I mentioned that Jesus prayed, and said; “Father, if Thou art willing, remove this cup from Me.”
 Well, asking God to help you doesn’t mean you’re weak.
 Do you remember what Jesus said immediately after that?
 Jesus said; “Yet not My will, but Thine be done.”

 Now, that takes a lot of strength!
 Think about it.
-Suppose you KNEW, that you were going to face the kind of ordeal that Jesus knew He was going to face.
-You might pray, “Father, if Thou art willing, remove this cup..”
-But in reality, you know that God’s not going to remove it.
-You know that’s not God’s will.
+You know the kind of ordeal that you’re about to face.
+And you pray, “Father, if Thou art willing, remove this cup..”
+But you know that’s not God’s will.
 And so, knowing that fact, you say; “..Not my will, but Thine be done.”
-In other words, Father, I’ll do whatever you say I need to do.
-That takes strength!
+That takes courage, and strength!

-You want to know how overwhelmed Jesus felt?
-Jesus had just prayed to His Father..
-“If it’s possible, remove this cup”.
-But He knew in His heart it wasn’t possible.
-And so He says, “Alright, not My will, but Thy will be done.”
-And then it says in Luke 22, verses 43 & 44; “Now an angel from heaven appeared to Him, strengthening Him.
-And being in agony, He was praying very fervently, and His sweat became like drops of blood falling down upon the ground.”
+You want to know how overwhelmed Jesus felt just prior to His crucifixion?
+After praying.. “..Not My will but Yours be done”, it says in Luke 22, 43 & 44; “Now an angel from heaven appeared to Him, strengthening Him.
+And being in agony He prayed more earnestly!
+And His sweat became like great drops of blood falling down to the ground.”

-Have you ever felt such stress, and been in such fervent prayer, that you began to sweat, and your sweat became like drops of blood?
-What happened when Jesus felt like that?
-An angel of heaven came and strengthened Him.
-When we feel overwhelmed, will an angel of heaven not strengthen us?
-“Are they not all ministering spirits sent out to render service for the sake of those who will inherit salvation?”
-Hebrews 1:14.
+Have you ever felt such stress, and have been in such fervent prayer, that you began to sweat, and your sweat became like drops of blood?
+When Jesus experienced that, an angel of heaven came and strengthened Him.
+And when we feel overwhelmed, will an angel of heaven not strengthen us?
+Speaking of the angels, we’re told in Hebrews 11, verse 14; “Are they not all ministering spirits sent out to render service for the sake of those who will inherit salvation?”